Will-404-debug/holbertonschool-ar-vr-portfolio-project/README.md

    git clone https://github.com/Will-404-debug/holbertonschool-ar-vr-portfolio-project.git
    ```
 2. Navigate to the `Builds/` folder.
-3. Unzip the folder and  run the executable for your platform.
+3. Click on UnityMolX-*Your Operating System*.txt, then click on the link download the .zip, unzip the folder and run the executable.

 ---